awsdocs/aws-elastic-beanstalk-developer-guide/doc_source/php-hawordpress-tutorial.md

 + **AWS CloudFormation stack** – Elastic Beanstalk uses AWS CloudFormation to launch the resources in your environment and propagate configuration changes\.
 The resources are defined in a template that you can view in the [AWS CloudFormation console](https://console.aws.amazon.com/cloudformation)\.
 + **Domain name** – A domain name that routes to your web app in the form **subdomain*\.*region*\.elasticbeanstalk\.com*\.

 All of these resources are managed by Elastic Beanstalk\.
 When you terminate your environment, Elastic Beanstalk terminates all the resources that it contains\.

-The RDS DB instance that you launched is outside of your environment, so you are responsible for managing its lifecycle\.
+Because the Amazon RDS instance that you launched is outside of your environment, you are responsible for managing its lifecycle\.

 **Note**
 The Amazon S3 bucket that Elastic Beanstalk creates is shared between environments and is not deleted during environment termination\.
 For more information, see [Using Elastic Beanstalk with Amazon S3](AWSHowTo.S3.md)\.